ip4-team/ionwatcherbot/README.md

 A .
 Yes, but please do not delete the `download` directory.
 The early alpha version expects it to be there.

 **8 .
 How secure are messages sent to and from IonWatcherBot?**
 A .
 Although IonWatcherBot does not offer a layer of encryption itself, all messages exchanged via Telegram follow Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram), which at the moment this FAQ is based on the MTProto protocol.
-If you prefer having an additional layer of encryption, you might like to start a [secret chat](https://telegram.org/faq#secret-chats) with the bot.